-- Do not eat or drink anything for 4 hours prior to this test. - You will be given a gown and scrub pants to wear. - Avoid having any barium studies done for one week before the CT scan. - Talk with your doctor before the test if you have a history of reactions to contrast in the past. - If you take Metformin or Metformin containing drugs for diabetes (Glucophage, Glucovance, Janumet, etc.), discuss this with your doctor prior to you CT appointment.
-There are specific requirements for you following your scan. - If you have not had a recent blood test for creatinine, a fingerpoke blood test will be done just prior to your scan. - You will receive a phone call from the radiology department on the night before your test to tell you what time to arrive.
+- Do not eat or drink anything for 4 hours prior to this test. - You will be given a gown and scrub pants to wear. - Avoid having any barium studies done for one week before the CT scan. - Talk with your doctor before the test if you have a history of reactions to contrast in the past. - If you have not had a recent blood test for creatinine, a fingerpoke blood test may be done just prior to your scan. - You will receive a phone call from the radiology department on the night before your test to tell you what time to arrive.
 If you do not receive a call, please contact radiology directly at 303-398-1611 between 7:00am and 6:00pm. - You will need to arrive in radiology one hour prior to your exam time to get an IV placed in your arm and begin drinking dilute barium.
 A technologist will tell you when and how much to drink.
 Several bottles of barium and 1-2 cups of water are required.